-The Labrador retriever is a friendly and intelligent dog breed popular in the United States.
-Labs are friendly companions, ideal for a family looking for a medium-to-large dog.
+The adorable Labrador Retriever is a friendly and intelligent dog popular in the United States.
+Labs are loyal companions, ideal for a family looking for a medium-to-large dog.

 - Group: Sporting Group